Hydromulching – Bonded Fibre Matrix

-Hydromulching Bonded Fibre Matrix (BFM) is the application of organic matter, non-rewettable agents and water through a hydroseeder and is designed for higher gradients and\or areas that require increased erosion protection.
+Hydromulching Bonded Fibre Matrix (BFM) is a two-step application process consisting of organic matter, non-rewettable agents and water being hydraulically applied through a hydroseeder, and is designed for batters of higher gradients and\or areas that require increased erosion protection.

-Hydromulching BFM is a two-step application process.
-The first step involves spraying a mix of seed and fertiliser in a water solution.
-The second step consists of spraying cellulosic mulch with a binder that includes long length, interlocking organic fibres at a high application rate.
+The first step involves spraying a mixture of seed and fertiliser in a water solution.
+The second step consists of spraying cellulosic mulch with a binder that includes long length, interlocking organic fibres at a higher application rate than standard Hydromulching.
 BFMs feature a viscous bonding agent that dries to form a protective skin over the treated surface area, much like an erosion control blanket, that remains effective for 6 -12 months.